XinYangMTSU/NSF/Research.md

 ## ![#ff5566](https://placehold.it/15/ff5566/000000?text=+) `1.
 Unconstrained influence diagrams`

+In this paper they extend the language of IDs with extra features and call the graphs unconstrained influence diagrams (UIDs).

 `Unconstrained influence diagrams, Finn V. Jensen, Marta Vomlelová.
 UAI'02 Proceedings of the Eighteenth conference on Uncertainty in artificial intelligence.
 Pages 234-241` (I have this paper PDF, I can send to you if you need it.)